Purdue’s first Chemistry professor featured in PBS TV program

 The PBS American Experience episode, “The Poison Squad,” focuses on his post-Purdue career as head chemist of the Division of Chemistry in the U.S. Department of Agriculture where Wiley embarked upon a series of bold and controversial trials on 12 human subjects who would become known as the “Poison Squad.”

-Following Wiley’s unusual experiments and tireless advocacy, the film follows his groundwork for the first U.S. consumer protection laws, and ultimately the creation of the FDA.
+Telling the story of Wiley’s unusual experiments and tireless advocacy, the film follows his groundwork for the first U.S. consumer protection laws, and ultimately the creation of the FDA.

 Viewers can watch the program on PBS’s American Experience site.